DragonsPlusMinecraft/origins-accessibilities/README.md

 ### Enchantments

 #### Flying Protection
-- Protection enchantment which excluisvely protects player from "Fly into wall" damage.
+- Protection enchantment which exclusively protects player from "Fly into wall" damage.

 ### Effects